SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## zcross-offset
 #### Description:
-Zero-crossing Offsetter: offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
+ZeroCrossOffset: offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
 You can use the option --append to cause the samples that were offsetted to be appended to the end of the file.
 This is useful for when the file is a seamless loop.

 #### Usage:
 zcross-offset `[OPTIONS] search_size`